AdiVarma27/AdiVarma27.github.io/_posts/2019-04-07-Neural Nets-Math & Implementation.md

 Let's load the activation functions we will use in this classification task.
 We use Sigmoid function to map our input to [0,1] in binary classification task.

-* The final output layer uses the Sigmoid function (remember that the activation function of Logistic regression is based on sigmoid fucntion).
+* The final output layer uses the Sigmoid function (remember that the activation function of Logistic regression is based on sigmoid function).

 * Tanh activation function is similary to Sigmoid function, but y-values go below 0. (i.e., [-1,1]), derivates are steeper when compared to Sigmoid function.